Frequently Asked Questions

 - Continuing Interdistrict Transfer Students – students living outside the district currently enrolled in one of the district schools with an approved interdistrict transfer and requesting to continue at the same school, providing they continue to meet transfer student criteria.

-- Preschool Students – preschool students who live within the district and attend a feeder SMFCSD preschool program five days a week.
+- Preschool Students – preschool students who live within the district and attend a feeder SMFCSD preschool program five days a week (Language Immersion or Montessori).

 - Neighborhood Students - 1/3 of the seats for the incoming Kindergarten classes at College Park, Fiesta Gardens International School, North Shoreview Montessori, and Parkside Montessori shall be set aside for in-district students from the historic neighborhood

-- New Intradistrict Transfer Students – students who live within the SMFCSD who are requesting a transfer to attend another school in the district.
+- New Intradistrict Transfer Students – students who live within the SMFCSD who are requesting a transfer to attend a District-wide magnet school.

 - Interdistrict Siblings – siblings of interdistrict transfer students concurrently enrolled in the district.